weiren07/RubberPriceForecastingSystem/README.md

 ## Model Performance

 The Branching Bi-LSTM model has been identified as the most effective for this task.
-Although the performance differences between models are minor with smaller datasets, the Branching Bi-LSTM model shows increasingly significant improvements in accuracy as the dataset size grows COMPARE TO OTHERS
+Although the performance differences between models are minor with smaller datasets, the Branching Bi-LSTM model shows increasingly significant improvements in accuracy compare to other models as the dataset size grows.